 - Override Command: In the online Mission Deep Freeze games, Alpha Team agents can easily hack into Ogel's computers to disable security cameras or open doors.

-- Misplaced Wildlife: Subverted.
+- Misplaced Wildlife: Discussed.
 In a LEGO Brickmaster article, Ogel mentions that he had a plan to parachute polar bears onto Alpha Team headquarters, but did not go through with the plan because he remembered that there are no polar bears in Antarctica.

 - Nice Job Breaking It, Hero: Dash pulls a switch on the D.O.O.M. machine, hoping to turn it off and end Evil Orb production.
 Instead, he inadvertently kicks it into high gear.